-One hundred fifty-three countries in the world have a coastline, and nearly every culture that lives along the ocean includes some form of seafood in their diet.
+One hundred fifty-three countries have a coastline, and nearly every culture that lives along the ocean includes some form of seafood in their diet.
+There's no shortage of countries for seafood lovers.

-Seafood is a vital source of protein and nutrients for many people around the world.
+Seafood is a vital source of protein and nutrients for many people worldwide.
+So, where should you travel if you're searching for a delicious seafood feast?

-Now that's a tough question (with many answers), but listed below are five countries where I've enjoyed some seriously fresh and delicious seafood meals.
+Now that's a tricky question (with many answers), but listed below are five countries where I've enjoyed some seriously fresh and delicious seafood meals.

-This is by all means, not an exclusive top seafood country list – these are merely places I've visited and eaten awesome seafood.
+This is, by all means, not an exclusive top seafood country list - these are merely places I've visited and eaten fantastic seafood.

 If you have a different country you'd like to highlight for its bounty of seafood, I would love to hear your recommendation in a comment below.